rust-lang/reference/src/items/implementations.md

 attributes must come before any associated items.
 That attributes that have meaning here are [`cfg`], [`deprecated`], [`doc`], and [the lint check attributes].

-[^novis]: Macro invocations may not start with a visibility modifier.

 [IDENTIFIER]: identifiers.html
 [_ConstantItem_]: items/constant-items.html